Shemant11/Parkinson-s-disease-Detection-Model/README.md

 ## Results

-The final section of the script summarizes the accuracy of each classifier and provides a comparative bar chart.
+The final section summarizes the accuracy of each classifier and provides a comparative bar chart.

 Example Output